anh-tong/anh-tong.github.io/_posts/2021-10-01-kernel_identification.md

 Note that each base kernel encodes their own intrinsic characteristics which can be translated into nouns.
 Therefore, compositional kernels can be noun phrases.

 ## Prepare data
-Starting off with building a set of kernel functions which is "reasonable" large enough, we sample priors to produce data $X, y$.
+Starting off with building a set of kernel functions which is "reasonably large" enough, we sample priors to produce data $X, y$.
 This pair is concatenated side by side, and visually looks like an image.

 $$
 \text{Image} \to \text{Caption}   \qquad \Rightarrow  \qquad \text{Sample} \to \text{Kernel Structure}